craftercms/docs/source/by-role/system-admin/upgrade/upgrading-server.rst

 ---------------------------------------------------------------
 Download the CrafterCMS version you'd like to upgrade to, and extract the files.

-To upgrade your CrafterCMS, we will use the ``upgrade-target`` script.
+To upgrade your CrafterCMS, we will use the ``upgrade-target.sh`` script.
 The upgrade script  is located in ``{Crafter-CMS-install-directory}/bin/upgrade`` of your newly downloaded binary archive.
 Here's the description for the script we are going to use:

     .. code-block:: bash